Universalization of any adversarial attack using very few test examples: Introduction

-The above discussion raises some natural, important questions: \begin{inparaenum}[(a)] \item Is there a simpler construction to \emph{universalize} any given input-dependent adversarial attack? \item Can a universal attack be constructed efficiently using access to the model and very few test inputs but not the entire training or test data? \end{inparaenum} We answer both of these questions affirmatively.
+The above discussion raises some natural, important questions: \begin{enumerate*}[label=(\alph*)] \item Is there a simpler construction to \emph{universalize} any given input-dependent adversarial attack? \item Can a universal attack be constructed efficiently using access to the model and very few test inputs, with no access to the training data at all (or the test data in entirety)? \end{enumerate*} We answer both of these questions affirmatively.